 Legal updates

-This legislation is guided by the government’s pledge to tackle childhood obesity.
-Products will be subject to a scoring tool which will consider their level of nutrients such as protein and fibre against their fat, salt or sugar content - meaning that, whilst HFSS products include expected items such as soft drinks, chocolates, sweets, and pizzas, the legislation may also affect other products such as breakfast cereals, sandwiches, flavoured yoghurts, and main meals.
+Food and drinks high in fat, salt and sugar (HFSS) are now banned from being advertised on television before 9.00pm, and online at all times.
+As part of the government’s pledge to tackle childhood obesity, products will be subject to a scoring tool which will consider their level of nutrients such as protein and fibre against their fat, salt or sugar content.
+This means that, whilst HFSS products include expected items such as soft drinks, chocolates, sweets, and pizzas, the legislation may also affect other products such as breakfast cereals, sandwiches, flavoured yoghurts, and ready meals.

 How could it impact your business?

-Alongside advertising on television before 9.00pm, these regulations also prevent businesses from advertising through influencer posts, videos and stories on platforms such as Instagram and TikTok.
-This may affect a business’s marketing campaign, as it prevents any content involving payment, gifting or incentives to promote any HFSS products - although organic content produced by influencers independently is not restricted, even if it features HFSS products.
-It is also important to note that whilst the legislation prevents a brand from advertising HFSS products, it does not preclude them from advertising generally.
+However, organic content produced by influencers independently is not restricted, even if it features HFSS products.
+It is also important to note that, whilst the legislation prevents a brand owner from advertising HFSS products, it does not preclude that owner from advertising generally.

 What steps should you take?

-Competition and Markets Authority – Making green claims across the supply chain
+Competition and Markets Authority clarifies responsibility for sustainability claims in the supply chain

-The Competition and Markets Authority (CMA) has published a short explainer to supplement its Green Claims Code clarifying who is responsible for environmental claims across supply chains - including brands, manufacturers, suppliers and retailers.
+Coinciding with the tightening environmental and sustainability claims enforcement, the CMA has published a short explainer to supplement its Green Claims Code – clarifying who is responsible for environmental claims across supply chains – including brand owners, manufacturers, suppliers and retailers.

 A ‘green claim’ (sometimes called an environmental claim, eco-friendly claim or sustainability claim), is a claim made by a business to a consumer which suggests how a product, service, brand or business provides a benefit, or is less harmful, to the environment.